 - Hospitals and clinics

 These businesses and industries must keep their products cool or cold to keep them fresh for extended periods.
-Without keeping them at a minimum possible temperature, they could not stay in business.
+Without keeping them at the minimum possible temperature, they could not stay in business.
 Convenience stores, specialty food stores, and liquor stores also use refrigeration and freezers to keep their products cold for customers.

 Technicians Provide Valuable Advice, Insights, Money-saving Ideas, and Equipment Warranties